 Sector data protection is afforded by methods that can disable any combination of sectors from write or read operations using standard programming equipment.
-An on-chip state machine provides an on-board algorithm that automatically pre-programs and erases any sector before it automatically programs and verifies program data at any specified address.
-The command set is compatible with the JEDEC 8M-bit electrically erasable, programmable read-only memory (EEPROM) command set.
+An on-chip state machine controls the program and erase operations by providing an on-board algorithm that automatically pre-programs and erases any sector before it automatically programs and verifies program data at any specified address.
+The command set is compatible with that of the Joint Electronic Device Engineering Council (JEDEC) standards and is compatible with the JEDEC 8M-bit electrically erasable, programmable read-only memory (EEPROM) command set.
 A suspend/resume feature allows access to unaltered memory blocks during a section-erase operation.
 All outputs of this device are TTL-compatible.
 Additionally, an erase/suspend/resume feature supports reading data from, or programming data to, a sector that is not being erased.